withastro/compiler/.changeset/polite-planes-shake.md

 '@astrojs/compiler': patch
 ---

-Fix bug when fragment parsing frontmatter is missing
+Fix fragment parsing bugs when frontmatter is missing or top-level expressions are present